Flolle/terminal-flood/benchmark/README.md

 pc19 and floodtest_simplified are popular datasets used as benchmarks/programming challenges, see [pc19](https://web.archive.org/web/20150909200653/http://cplus.about.com/od/programmingchallenges/a/challenge19.htm) and [floodtest](https://codegolf.stackexchange.com/questions/26232/create-a-flood-paint-ai).
 The original floodtest dataset has a slightly different format, but for the purpose of only having to support a single dataset format, it was transformed to the compact string format used by terminal-flood.

-Additionally, this repository contains either optimal solutionsets or in the case of b24c6n1000 a solutionset based on `astar_ias`, because running the admissible heuristic needs more RAM than I have in my machine and would have taken *a lot* of time to compute.
+Additionally, this repository contains either optimal solutionsets or in the case of b24c6n1000 a solutionset based on `astar_a (-lessMemoryQueueCutoff)`, because running the admissible heuristic without limits needs more RAM than I have in my machine and would have taken *a lot* of time to compute.

 # Benchmark results